 Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area.

-The (QMB) program is a state Medicaid benefit that assists low-income Medicare beneficiaries with Medicare Part A and Part B premiums and cost-sharing, including deductibles, coinsurance and copays.
+The Medicare Savings Program for QMBs available through state Medicaid assists low-income Medicare beneficiaries with paying Medicare Part A and Part B premiums and cost-sharing, including deductibles, coinsurance and copays.

 Per the Centers for Medicare & Medicaid Services (CMS) and CarePlus provider participation agreements, physicians and other healthcare providers should not bill patients in the QMB program for Medicare cost-sharing.
-This includes copayments, coinsurance and/or Medicare Part A or B deductibles for any Medicare-covered product or service.
+This includes plan deductibles, copayments and coinsurance and/or Medicare Part A or B deductibles and coinsurance for any Medicare-covered product or service.
 Individuals in the QMB program have no legal obligation to pay these fees.
 Please note that CMS could impose sanctions on physicians/healthcare providers who charge such fees to an individual in the QMB program.
 Physicians and healthcare providers may bill state Medicaid agencies for Medicare cost-sharing amounts.

 To properly identify CarePlus-covered patients with QMB status, participating physicians/providers can use one or more of the following options: